 Media governance as a regulatory system

 In the context of media governance, a regulatory system is a set of structures and mechanisms that are intended to supervise and regulate media operations.
 The word media governance is frequently employed in many manners within media literature: typically, as synonymous with media policy and/or regulation (Ashwini, 2021) and occasionally as a general alternative for media control systems (Freedman, 2008; Tambini, 2021).
 Media governance has emerged as a comprehensive term in communication literature to denote the evolving politics and policies within the media sector.
-Some scholars have explored governance in depth as a concept of social control—a useful theoretical path for mapping communication systems (Puppis & Van den Bulck, 2024).
-In other publications in the field of communication, the term is associated with discussions of: media and globalization, or the relationship between media and markets (Jansson & Belle, 2024; Moore & Tambini, 2022), media and society (Ala-Fossi et al., 2022; Salih, 2021), and media and pluralism (Fu, 2024; Humphreys & Simpson, 2018).
+Some scholars have explored governance in depth as a concept of social control, a useful theoretical path for mapping communication systems (Puppis & Van den Bulck, 2024).
+In other publications in the field of communication, the term is associated with discussions of media and globalization or the relationship between media and markets (Jansson & Belle, 2024; Moore & Tambini, 2022), media and society (Ala-Fossi et al., 2022; Salih, 2021), and media and pluralism (Fu, 2024; Humphreys & Simpson, 2018).

 Through an analysis of academic literature on media governance development, a comprehensive conceptual framework has been developed, forming the foundational basis for this project.
 The framework provides a systematic and thorough examination of the critical components central to the study, mapping out their interconnections and exploring the dynamic interplay among them.
 It aims to articulate a governance model that balances safeguarding the public interest and protecting individual liberties, fostering a media environment characterized by fairness, responsibility, and accountability.
 This framework is grounded in a meticulous review of existing scholarly works, enabling researchers to contextualize their findings within the broader field of knowledge.
-Drawing upon Kivunja’s (2018) insights into conceptual framework construction, the development process integrates identified study components into a unified regulatory system framework.
+Drawing upon Kivunja’s (2018) insights into conceptual framework construction, the development process integrates identified study components into a unified regulatory system framework, Table 5.
 This iterative process not only synthesizes the research findings but also incorporates theoretical insights and empirical evidence, offering a structured yet adaptable tool for evaluating and shaping media governance systems.

 Table 5: Component of Media Governance as Regulatory System Framework